 12-Step Alternatives

 Some people feel more comfortable in a support group not built around the idea of a higher power.
 Self-Management and Recovery Training (SMART) is a science-based support group that doesn’t endorse spirituality.
-The focus is less about making up for past wrongs and more about making the present and future better.
+The focus is less on making up for past wrongs and more on improving the present and future.

 Secular Organizations for Sobriety (SOS) is another 12-step alternative.
 It helps people dealing with various forms of addiction, including disordered eating.
-The support group focuses on assisting members to empower themselves instead of calling upon a spiritual deity.
+The support group focuses on empowering members instead of calling upon a spiritual deity.

 If you’re ready to move on from a life free of substance abuse, Arkview Recovery may be just what you need.
 Our recovery programs provide you with the necessary tools to become sober, including: